petechd/eq-questionnaire-schemas/style_guide.md

     - `household`
     - `individual`

-- Blocks from the `individual` folder are also used in the `household` questionnaire.
+- Blocks from the `individual` questionnaire are also used in the `household` questionnaire.

 ## Global variables